 - Rising temperature warmup height amount of powder to be recoated before printing that is started before the print bed target temperature is achieved.
 To prepare part bed for printing, the target temperature during warmup is 1.5 °C higher than during printing.
-Rapid heating can cause problems with part bed locally overheating, - Constant temperature warmup height amount of powder to recoat before printing is started while temperature stays at the target temperature.
-It helps to stabilize temperature on part bed and make it even before printing starts, - Cooldown cover height amount of powder to be recoated when printing is completed while the temperature is kept at the target temperature, - Cooldown time period of time over which temperature settings would be proportionally decreased from the printing targets to the heaters' turning off without powder recoating.
+Rapid heating can cause problems with part bed locally overheating, - Rising temperature warmup time period of time over which to raise temperature from 50°C to the target temperature (does not include time to recoat the powder). - Constant temperature warmup height amount of powder to recoat before printing is started while temperature stays at the target temperature.
+It helps to stabilize temperature on part bed and make it even before printing starts, - Constant temperature warmup time period of time over which to keep the temperature at the target temperature (does not include time to recoat the powder). - Cooldown cover height amount of powder to be recoated when printing is completed while the temperature is kept at the target temperature, - Cooldown time period of time over which temperature settings would be proportionally decreased from the printing targets to the heaters' turning off without powder recoating.
 For materials that are printed in high temperatures, insufficient cooldown time can cause excessive warping and bending of printouts.
 After the cooldown is complete the printer still can be too hot (>50°C) to be opened.